-UnicodeMath is useful for 1) inputting mathematical expressions, 6 2) displaying mathematics by text engines that cannot display a built-up format, and 3) computer programs.
+UnicodeMath is useful for 1) inputting mathematical expressions, 62) displaying mathematics by text engines that cannot display a built-up format, and 3) computer programs.
 In addition to being the most readable linear math format, UnicodeMath is the most concise.
-It represents the simple fraction, one half, by the 3 characters "1/2", whereas typical MathML takes 62 characters (consisting of the <mml:mfrac> entity).
+It represents the simple fraction, one half, by the 3 characters "1/2", whereas typical MathML takes 35 characters (<mfrac><mn>1</mn><mn>2</mn> </mfrac>).
 This conciseness makes UnicodeMath an attractive format for storing mathematical expressions and equations, as well as for ease of keyboard entry.
 Another comparison is in the math structures for the Equation Tools tab in the Microsoft 365 math ribbon.
-In Word, the structures are defined in OMML (Office MathML) and built up by Word, while for the other apps, the structures are defined in UnicodeMath and built up by RichEdit.
-The latter are much faster and the equation data much smaller.
+In Word, the structures are defined in OMML (Office MathML) and built up by Word, while in the other math-enabled apps, the structures are defined in UnicodeMath and built up by RichEdit.
+The latter build up much faster and the equation data is much smaller.
 A dramatic example is the stacked-fraction template (empty numerator over empty denominator).
-In UnicodeMath, this is given by the single character '/'.
-In OMML, it's 109 characters!
+In UnicodeMath, this is given by the single character '/' while in OMML, it's 109 characters.
 LaTeX is considerably shorter at 9 characters "\frac{}{}", but is still 9 times longer than UnicodeMath.
 AsciiMath represents fractions the same way as UnicodeMath, so simple cases are identical.
 If Greek letters or other characters that require names in AsciiMath are used, UnicodeMath is shorter and more readable.